GPU Acceleration of SQL Analytics on Compressed Data: Arithmetic, Comparison, and Selection Operations

-To perform this operation, we first align the runs of the input columns.
-This is exactly how we handle the AND operator (Section~\ref{sec:logical_and}) with an additional step of reconstructing the value ($v$) tensors for the result.
-In this example, the result of the alignment operation would be two RLE columns $R_1$ and $R_2$ with $R_1.s = R_2.s = [0,10,15,20]$, $R_1.e = R_2.e = [9,14,19,39]$, $R_1.v=[4,1,1,3]$, $R_2.v=[6,6,8,8]$.
-Both columns have identical $s$ and $e$ tensors.
-We can now do a point-wise addition of the value tensors to get the value for the 4 runs in the result: $R_1.v+R_2.v=[10,7,9,11]$.

-The operation is simple if one of the operands is a scalar expression or literal, e.g., $A*2, 1-A, A\geq 3$, etc. in which case we do not need to align anything but instead just operate on the value tensors for both RLE and Index encoding.

-For selection operations with a filter predicate, e.g., \textit{SELECT A FROM D WHERE P}, we first compute a \textit{MaskColumn} $m$ according to the evaluation of predicate \textit{P}, then align $m$ and \textit{A}, and finally apply $m$ to the tensor representations of $A$ (if needed).
-Since $m$ only tracks True values for RLE and Index encoding, the alignment step itself causes the selection and the final application step is not needed for those cases.
-However, if $m$ or $A$ is Plain encoded, then the final mask application step is needed to get the result.
+For selection operations (e.g., \textit{SELECT C FROM D WHERE P}), we compute \textit{MaskColumn} $m$ from predicate \textit{P}, align $m$ and \textit{C}, then apply $m$ to the tensor representations of $C$ if needed.
+For RLE and Index encodings, alignment performs selection (no final application needed).
+For Plain encodings, final mask application is required.